landonmarder/landonmarder.github.io/_posts/2016-08-13-customizing-ecto-changesets.md

 Looking at the above code, we can see a couple of things that will be interesting to build off of.
 We see `changes: %{name: "Michael Jordan"}` and we see `constraints: [], errors: []`.
-This records the fields that we are changing and tells us that there are no constraints or errors coming from the changes that we are passing in.

-We can build off this information to make our changeset more powerful for constraining and validating the data that we want to insert into the database.
+We can build off this information to make our changeset more powerful for constraining and validating the data that we want to insert into the database because the changeset stores whether or not there are constraints or validation errors based off our changes.

 **Adding A Built-In Constraint**

-Lets say that we want to add a constraint that the name needs to be unique.
+Let's say that we want to add a constraint that the name needs to be unique.
 We cannot have two users with the same name because that will be confusing.
 Luckily, Ecto has [built in constraint](https://hexdocs.pm/ecto/Ecto.Changeset.html) that we can take advantage of.